ADHD and the NDIS is a topic that we are often asked questions about here at Leap in!

 Today we’ll look at when you might be eligible for the NDIS if you have ADHD and the types of supports that may be available.

 What is ADHD?

 ADHD is a neurodevelopmental disorder, one of a group of disorders that affect the development of the nervous system.
 It can impact how a person pays attention, controls impulses and behaves.

 The severity of ADHD, the impact it can have on your life and the type of treatments can vary from person to person.

 For some people it can be managed well through early interventions or medication, while for others it is a lifelong condition.

 On its own, ADHD is not usually covered by the NDIS.
 That’s because it can be hard for someone with ADHD to meet the NDIS eligibility criteria for a severe and permanent disability.

 If you have ADHD and are likely to recover or are being successfully treated with medications, then you are unlikely to be eligible for the NDIS.

-Where ADHD occurs alongside another condition, such as an intellectual disability, learning disability or global development delay, you may be more likely to obtain NDIS funding.
+Where ADHD occurs alongside another condition, such as an intellectual disability, autism, learning disability or global development delay, you may be more likely to obtain NDIS funding.